Persecution of homosexuals in Nazi Germany: Peak of persecution (1936–1939)

 From 1936 to 1939, German police focused on homosexuality as a top priority.
 In 1936 the Special Commission for Homosexuality in Berlin became the Reich Central Office for the Combating of Homosexuality and Abortion, working with Gestapo Special Bureau II S. The new office organized conferences and issued directives to increase the effectiveness of anti-homosexual persecution.
 During the first years of Nazi rule, regional differences in the prosecution of homosexuals reflected pre-Nazi trends in policing but in 1936, the police launched a nationwide campaign against homosexual meeting places.
 This campaign was less effective in rural than urban areas, which saw a greater number of prosecutions.
 If the Gestapo believed there were not enough charges for homosexuality being brought in a certain area, they would send in a special unit to train and encourage local criminal police.
 In March 1937, Himmler ordered police departments to make lists of suspected homosexuals and oblige them to register changes of address, and to monitor suspected homosexual meeting places, hotels, and personal ads in newspapers.

-The assigning of responsibility for carrying out the anti-homosexuality campaign to police and courts, which were not given any additional personnel or resources, caused serious operational difficulties.
+Police and courts were not given any additional personnel or resources for the anti-homosexuality campaign, which caused serious operational difficulties.
 Besides the significant increase in the number of criminal cases to be prosecuted, cases of homosexuality demanded more time and attention because of the difficulty of proving private conduct.
-Because of the difficulty in identifying homosexuals, some police departments resorted to calling in entire classes of teenage boys and asking them about their sexual experiences.
-In this manner, it was possible to increase the number of charges of homosexuality brought; by 1939, such youthful relationships were the basis of 23.9 percent of charges.
-Himmler approved of such methods, arguing that without them, homosexuality would spread unchecked in all-male Nazi institutions.
+To identify homosexuals, some police departments resorted to calling in entire classes of teenage boys and asking them about their sexual experiences.
+In this manner, it was possible to increase the number of charges of homosexuality brought; by 1939, youthful experiences such as these made up 23.9 percent of total charges.
+Himmler approved of these methods, arguing that otherwise homosexuality would spread unchecked in all-male Nazi institutions.